-For general information concerning online filing of SF-425 reports, go to www.cops.usdoj.gov or contact the COPS Office Response Center by phone at 800-421-6770 or by email at AskCopsRC@usdoj.gov.
+For general information concerning online filing of SF-425 reports, go to cops.usdoj.gov or contact the COPS Office Response Center by phone at 800-421-6770 or by email at AskCopsRC@usdoj.gov.

-For assistance in completing the SF-425, contact the COPS Office Response Center at 800-421-6770 or by email at AskCopsRC@usdoj.gov or review the "Helpful Hints Guide for Completing the Federal Financial Report (SF-425)" at www.cops.usdoj.gov/pdf/SF-425 Helpful Hints Guide 5.9.13.pdf.
+For assistance in completing the SF-425, contact the COPS Office Response Center at 800-421-6770 or by email at AskCopsRC@usdoj.gov.